 Before using interferon beta-1a,

-- tell your doctor and pharmacist if you are allergic to interferon beta-1a, any other interferon product, any other medications, human albumin, natural rubber, latex, or any of the ingredients in interferon beta-1a intramuscular injection.
-Ask your pharmacist for a list of the ingredients in interferon beta-1a.
+- tell your doctor and pharmacist if you are allergic to interferon beta-1a, any other interferon medications (Betaseron, Extavia, Plegridy, Rebif), any other medications, human albumin, natural rubber, latex, or any of the ingredients in interferon beta-1a intramuscular injection.
+Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you drink or have ever drunk large amounts of alcohol and if you have or have ever had AIDS or HIV; an autoimmune disease other than MS (a disease in which the body attacks its own cells; ask your doctor if you are unsure if you have this type of disease); blood problems such as anemia (red blood cells that do not bring enough oxygen to all parts of the body), low white blood cells, or easy bruising or bleeding; cancer; anxiety,depression, other mood disorders, or mental illness; difficulty falling asleep or staying asleep; seizures; angina (recurring chest pain); or heart, liver, or thyroid disease.
+- tell your doctor if you drink or have ever drunk large amounts of alcohol and if you have or have ever had an autoimmune disease other than MS (a disease in which the body attacks its own cells; ask your doctor if you are unsure if you have this type of disease); blood problems such as anemia (red blood cells that do not bring enough oxygen to all parts of the body), low white blood cells, or easy bruising or bleeding; mental illness such as depression, especially if you have ever thought about killing yourself or tried to do so; other mood disorders or mental illness; seizures; or heart, liver,or thyroid disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using interferon beta-1a, stop using the medication and call your doctor immediately.
-Interferon beta-1a may harm the fetus.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using interferon beta-1a, call your doctor immediately.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using interferon beta-1a.